andrewacashner/hearingfaithms/chapters/chapter-3.md

 There are several ways that Padilla might have known Santiago's setting of *Voces* or the poem on which it was based.
-It is quite likely that the two chapelmasters knew each other personally from Padilla's early career in Andalucía.
+It is quite likely that the two chapelmasters knew each other personally from Padilla's early career in Andalusia.
 Padilla, baptized in Málaga in 1590, climbed his way rapidly up the ladder of prestigious positions in the region, moving from positions at Ronda (1608--1612) and Jerez de la Frontera (1612--1616) to the cathedral of Cádiz, where he served